rafnixschaf/iota/crates/iota-indexer/README.md

-Iota indexer is an off-fullnode service to serve data from Iota protocol, including both data directly generated from chain and derivative data.
+IOTA Indexer is an off-fullnode service to serve data from the IOTA protocol, including both data directly generated from chain and derivative data.

 ## Architecture